ebelingbarros/disaster_response_app/README.md

 # Disaster Response Web App

-## 1. Installation
+## 1. Libraries
-The code contained in this repository was written in HTML and Python 3, and requires the following Python packages: json, plotly, pandas, nltk, flask, sklearn, sqlalchemy, sys, numpy, re, pickle, warnings.
+The code presented in this repository was written in Python and Html.
+To work, it requires the following Python packages:

+- json
+- plotly
+- pandas
+- nltk
+- flask
+- sklearn
+- sqlalchemy
+- sys
+- numpy
+- re
+- pickle
+- warnings

 ## 2. Project Overview
-This repository contains code for a web app which an emergency worker could use during a disaster event (e.g. an earthquake or hurricane), to classify a disaster message into several categories, in order that the message can be directed to the appropriate aid agencies.

-The app uses a ML model to categorize any new messages received, and the repository also contains the code used to train the model and to prepare any new datasets for model training purposes.
+The project develops a web app which can be used to classify disaster messages (e.g. a hurricane or a flood) into several categories.
+As such, it could potentially be used by disaster workers to direct the obtained messages to the pertinent aid agencies.
+For this purposes, the app contains a Machine Learning model that categorizes the new messages received.

 ## 3. File Descriptions
 - process_data.py: This code takes as its input csv files containing message data and message categories (labels), and creates an SQLite database containing a merged and cleaned version of this data.